-The subject site is situated in a residential area, has a triangular shape and is bounded by residential dwellings to the north and west, with Spring Cove Avenue running along the front (southern) and eastern boundaries of the site.
-The site is on a sloping ground with a gradient of ~10 degrees, with southerly aspect (falling to its frontage).
+The subject site is situated in a residential / semi-rural area, has an approximate rectangular shape and is located on the high side of Cooyong Road.
+The site is on a minimally sloping ground with a gradient of ~10 degrees, with southerly aspect.
+A site plan is included in Appendix A.